Pence's previously postponed Israel trip vanishes from schedule

 Assuaging Palestinian anger will take more than time alone, analysts say.

-“Realistically the only way for the U.S. to appear to be honest broker is to embed a major corrective in the peace plan it intends to publish,” Zalzburg said.
+“Realistically the only way for the U.S. to appear to be honest broker is to embed a major corrective in the peace plan it intends to publish,” Zalzberg said.

 Recognizing East Jerusalem as the Palestinian capital or recognizing the state of Palestine would go a long way to earning back their trust, he added.

-Note: CORRECTION (Jan.
-2, 2018, 11:10 a.m.
-ET): An earlier version of this article misspelled the last name of an analyst with the International Crisis Group.
-His name is Ofer Salzberg, not Salzburg.